Russian leftist Sergei Udaltsov charged with conspiracy

 Activists are accused of seeking funds from Georgia, with which Russia fought a brief war in 2008, to stoke unrest in Russia.

-The arrest of one of them, Leonid Razvozzhayev, who was apparently snatched off the street in the Ukrainian capital Kiev last Friday before being brought to Moscow, has caused concern in the US and outrage among human rights groups.'I will not run'
+The arrest of one of them, Leonid Razvozzhayev, who was apparently snatched off the street in the Ukrainian capital Kiev last Friday before being brought to Moscow, has caused concern in the US and outrage among human rights groups.

 Mr Udaltsov, who leads the Left Front coalition, is a familiar figure from street protests in Moscow, for which he has served short periods in detention in the past.